BjornMulder/nova-recent-posts/README.md

 ## What is this package about?
 This is nothing more than a simple test to get a better understanding of Nova cards development.
-This will add a simple full width card in your dashboard with a list of
+This will add a simple full width card in your dashboard with a list of recent posts.

+You obviously need to have a basic blogging system already setup in order to use this.
+It just need a `posts` table and a with at least `title` column in it and a one-to-many relationship with the user.

+Both the `posts model` and the `relationship name` can be set in a configuration file.

  ## Installation